Harveyge/harveyge.github.io/about.md

   - Calculus 1A (Differentiation): 100 % on certificate (Dec., 2024)
   - Currently enrolled in Calculus 1B (Integration) : 100 % on certificate (Apr., 2025)

-### 🔬 Math and Python Blogs ***
+### 🔬 Math & Python Blogs ***

-1. **Prime-Gap Distribution**
+1. **Koch Snowflake**
-   Used Python & Sympy to examine gaps between consecutive primes up to 10⁶ and formulate a conjecture on average growth.
-2. **Quadratic Reciprocity Exposition**
-   Typeset a self-contained proof via Gauss sums; hosted on GitHub with full LaTeX source.
-3. **Ulam Spiral Visualization**
-   Plotted prime positions in a spiral grid to reveal surprising linear patterns.

-*(See [Projects & Experiments](/projects/) for live notebooks, code, and thumbnails.)*
+   Used Python & Turtle to draw Koch Snowflake at different orders.
+2. **Sierpiński Triangle**
+   Illustrate concept Sierpiński Triangle and application, with python code for generating it.
+3. **Visualize the Collatz Sequence and Collatz Spiral**
+   Use Python to plot Collatz Spiral at any given starting number.
+4. **Approximating π by Slicing the Circle** Illustrate an acient Mathmatician's idea of how to calcualte Pi, using slicing circle approach, and visulize it in Python

+### 🚀 Research Interests

+- **Analytic Number Theory** (prime gaps, L-functions)
+- **Algebraic Combinatorics** (generating functions, graph designs)
+- **Computational Conjecture Testing** (data-driven exploration with Python/Sage)

 ### 💼 Experience and Technical Background